ONSdigital/sdg_data_updates/template/QA_template.md

               "are available up to", max_years$max_year[max_years$dataset != dataset_behind]))
 }
 ```
+In other updates, this section may be much more basic, for example just checking
+that the geography given in the table title matches the geography in the output.

+Sometimes, there may not be anything that needs to go in here, in which case
+feel free to leave the section out.

 ## Plots
 Please check the plots below for any differences between the live and new data.